Skip to main content

 • output/process/distribution-checklist.md created

-• output/process/vulnerability-response.md created(Includes CVD §8)
+• output/process/vulnerability-response.md created (includes CVD §8)

 • output/process/inquiry-response.md created [Required]

-• output/process/contribution-process.md created(Complete a declaration document regardless of whether you plan to contribute or not.)
+• output/process/contribution-process.md created (complete a declarative document regardless of whether you plan to contribute)

-• output/process/project-publication-process.md created(Prepare a declaration document whether or not you plan to make it public)
+• output/process/project-publication-process.md created (complete a declarative document regardless of whether you plan to disclose)

 • Response deadlines are defined for each vulnerability severity level